What's the difference between Registration and Enrollment?

 - Students may appeal the late fee after it has been charged to their student account by submitting an Appeal Form to the Office of the Registrar.

-- Your classes will be dropped if enrollment is not completed by 4:00 p.m. on Friday, August 25th -- see the Academic Calendar for important enrollment dates and deadlines.
+- Your classes will be dropped if enrollment is not completed by the first day of the term; see the Academic Calendar for important enrollment dates and deadlines.

 The class I want to add is closed.
 What can I do?